Topics in Quantitative Sociology

 The contemporary data deluge offers rich opportunities for sociologists to deploy old and new tools to study patterns of social life.
 We focus in particular on whether the most recent developments in AI and Large Language Models, since the notable advent of ChatGPT, help improve prediction of life outcomes.

 Note: All four papers are shorter in length and are based on the same data and participate in the same prediction challenge (see the two Salganik pieces under the background readings section above; you can also listen to a dedicated podcast).
-In your presentations, don't bother to present the challenge/context: I will do this in class prior to student presentations.
+For your commentary, choose one of the four papers.

 Survey data sets are often wider than they are long.
 This high ratio of variables to observations raises concerns about overfitting during prediction, making informed variable selection important.
 Recent applications in computer science have sought to incorporate human knowledge into machine-learning methods to address these problems.
 The authors implement such a “human-in-the-loop” approach in the Fragile Families Challenge.
 The authors use surveys to elicit knowledge from experts and laypeople about the importance of different variables to different outcomes.
 This strategy offers the option to subset the data before prediction or to incorporate human knowledge as scores in prediction models, or both together.
 The authors find that human intervention is not obviously helpful.
 Human-informed subsetting reduces predictive performance, and considered alone, approaches incorporating scores perform marginally worse than approaches that do not.
 However, incorporating human knowledge may still improve predictive performance, and future research should consider new ways of doing so.